s-k-z/seventy-hccs/README.md

 2. Ensure you have Java Runtime Environment 11 or later [available here](https://adoptopenjdk.net/).
 (Oracle JRE 8 was not sufficient in my testing)
 3. Copy **seventy_hccs.ccs** to the KoLMafia ccs folder
 4. Copy **seventy-hccs-clans.txt** to the KoLMafia data folder and fill in your own clan and fortune teller data

    - First line is the name of the main clan containing VIP Lounge items
    - Second line is the name of the side clan containing a fax machine with Ungulith and a basement with the Mother Slime ready
+   - Third line (optional) is the name of a character in the main clan that will reply to a fortune, ideally setup to auto-reply (for a 50% roll on an additional simple candy)

 5. Run the script file named **seventy-hccs.js** using KoLMafia

----

 ## Building from source

 Please refer to [kol-js-starter](https://github.com/docrostov/kol-js-starter) on how to get started.

----

-## To Do

-- Update combat to pass in macros as combat filters in adv1()
-- Handle using the force in That 70's Volcano
-- Clean up outfits and effects for tests
-- Fully automate going through the astral gash and making selections in Valhalla